dclaxto1/nosql-challenge/README.md

     )
     ```

-* Drop all establishments that has Dover as their Local Authority from the database.
+* Droping all establishments that has Dover as their Local Authority from the database.
     ```
     establishments.delete_many({'LocalAuthorityName': 'Dover'})
     ```